News & Articles

 4. Ceilings Darker Than the Walls

-Adding the same tint to paints can have the opposite effect of highlighting the architecture and making the room feel more intimate as well.
-This can be more clearly seen in the dark colour used in the ceiling cove in this dining room.
+Adding the same tint to paints can have the opposite effect of highlighting the architecture and creating a more intimate atmosphere.
+This is evident in the dark color used in the ceiling cove in this dining room.

 Photo by The Home Co.